 Sustainable investing is often viewed in the context of three ‘pillars’: economic, social and environmental.
 Within these sustainability pillars, the concept can take on meaning in the following ways:

-A 2022 study by Morgan Stanley4 concluded that “77% of all institutional investors report increased interest in sustainable investing since 2020, and more than 80% already implement sustainable investing strategies in all or part of their portfolios or plan to do so.”
+A 2022 study by Morgan Stanley concluded that “77% of all institutional investors report increased interest in sustainable investing since 2020, and more than 80% already implement sustainable investing strategies in all or part of their portfolios or plan to do so.”

 Such strategies are commonly associated with specific global initiatives and objectives delineated in agreements such as as the Greenhouse Gas Protocol and the Paris Climate Accord.